ChuLiangFu/ChuLiangFu.github.io/_pages/about.md

 Well, I am always trying to imagine I am just a historian living in ancient China...

 * 2022.07-08 visist quantum measurement group at MIT.
-* 2022.03 first experience in emergency room at US.
 * 2022.03 poster at TMS2022.
 * 2022.02 give a presenationt at quamtum measurement group meeting about applying persistent homology.
 * 2022.01 Participate Generative Art from MIT IAP Workshop: https://gvarnavides.com/generative-art-workshop-website/, have learned something interesting with Nina, Jovana and Georgios!